 Generally speaking, the roads in Dubai are in excellent condition, but that doesn’t mean things are always as smooth flowing as they should be.
 It is, after all, a big city!
 Here are a few things to consider:

 - Rain – although rare in Dubai – can cause havoc.
 Road surfaces become like a slippery oil slick, and frankly speaking, most drivers here have had no training in how to drive in these conditions.
-Most rain showers pass fairly quickly; however, if it’s a larger storm that can very occasionally hit, we recommend you stay off the roads.
+Most rain showers pass reasonably quickly; however, if it’s a larger storm that can very occasionally hit, we recommend you stay off the roads.
 Flash flooding is not unheard of, but it’s more the erratic driving of others you may be concerned about.

 - Fog is another seasonal challenge.
 It can occur at any time of year but more predominantly overnight and early morning in the winter months.
 Slow down, don’t use your high beams and keep a consistent speed to help your fellow drivers.
 And please, don’t be one of those drivers who simply puts their hazard lights on!